Sausage Tortellini Soup

 There is nothing like a house filled with the aroma of soup cooking slowly in a slow cooker.
 So if you want the soup to be slowly cooking in the crockpot the whole day and ready by dinner time, then here is how you will make it.

-Then shift the sausage mixture to the slow cooker, and add the rest of the ingredients, except the tortellini and cream.
-Cook on high for 3 hours or low for 4-5 hours.
+Then shift the sausage mixture to the slow cooker and add the rest of the ingredients, except the tortellini and cream.
+Cook on high for 3 hours or on low for 4-5 hours.
 Add dried tortellini and cream to the slow cooker and cook for another 30 minutes.

 Making this soup on the stovetop is pretty straightforward.
-You can finish the cooking on the pan itself, making this a one-pot dish.
+You can finish the cooking on the soup pot itself, making this a one-pot dish.

 Mix well and let it come to a boil, then lower the heat.
 Let the stock cook on low for 10 minutes.
 Then add dried tortellini.

-Let it cook until it is tender.
+Let it cook until it is firm but soft to the bite.
 Add more stock if required, followed by half and half.
 Mix everything well and switch off the flame.

 Store